facebook/react/docs/tutorial/tutorial.md

 1. Make sure you have a recent version of [Node.js](https://nodejs.org/en/) installed.
 2. Follow the [installation instructions](/react/docs/installation.html#creating-a-new-application) to create a new project.
-3. Replace the contents of `src/index.js` in the generated project with [this JavaScript code](https://codepen.io/gaearon/pen/JNYBEZ?editors=0010).
+3. Replace the contents of `src/index.js` in the generated project with <a href="https://codepen.io/gaearon/pen/JNYBEZ?editors=0010" target="_blank">this JavaScript code</a>.
-4. Replace the contents of `src/index.css` in the generated project with [this CSS code](https://codepen.io/gaearon/pen/JNYBEZ?editors=0100).
+4. Replace the contents of `src/index.css` in the generated project with <a href="https://codepen.io/gaearon/pen/JNYBEZ?editors=0100" target="_blank">this CSS code</a>.
 5. Delete any other files in the `src/` folder, and add three lines to the top of `src/index.js`:

 ```js